eyalz800/zpp_throwing/README.md

 2. Because coroutines cannot work with constructors, it means that an exception cannot propagate from constructors natively, and it needs to be worked around, through a parameter to the constructor or other means such as factory functions.
-3. Throwing values only supports error values between 0 and 254 (`throwing<T>::error_code_max`).
-The reason for that is to try and keep `sizeof(zpp::throwing<void *>::promise_tyoe) == 2 * sizeof(void *)`
-(i.e, the promise type for a return value of pointer size, is twice the size of pointer) The feature that is being used for that will also create a global const variable of size 256 bytes.
-For more info about this hack see `zpp::detail::reserved_ptr`.
-4. The code has gone only through very minimal testing, with recent clang compiler.
+3. The code has gone only through very minimal testing, with recent clang compiler.
-5. The code requires `C++20` and above.
+4. The code requires `C++20` and above.

 Final Word
 ----------